Green Bay Phoenix

 The Green Bay Phoenix, previously known as the UW–Green Bay Phoenix and UWGB Phoenix, are the athletic teams of the University of Wisconsin–Green Bay.
-A total of 14 Phoenix athletic teams compete in the Horizon League of NCAA Division I. The school does not sponsor an American football team.
+A total of 14 Phoenix athletic teams compete in the Horizon League of NCAA Division I. The school does not sponsor a football team.

 Teams

 A member of the Horizon League, the University of Wisconsin-Green Bay sponsors teams in six men's and eight women's sports.